MVVYSHNAV/voiceai_realtime01/client/src/tools/README.md

 # Tools System

-This directory contains the modular tool system for the OpenAI Realtime API voice agent.
+This directory contains the modular tool system for Tomorrow (OpenAI Realtime API voice agent).
 Tools are completely separated from the main WebRTC logic, making it easy to add new functionality without risking breaking existing code.

 ## Architecture